infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 #### Existing users (by public identity) ####

 Before you can invite a user to a drive, you need to be able to reference him/her.
-For that, you need to fetch his/her public identity using the `infinit-user --fetch` command (assuming you are using the Hub).
+For that, you need to fetch his/her public identity using the `infinit user --fetch` command (assuming you are using the Hub).

 Every user that will be invited must have been [issued a passport](#create-a-passport) to connect to the network.
-Since creating a passport for many users may be cumbersome, a `--passport` option is provided to the _infinit-drive_ binary in order to automatically create any missing passport.
+Since creating a passport for many users may be cumbersome, a `--passport` option is provided to the _infinit drive_ binary in order to automatically create any missing passport.

 The sequence of commands below shows how to invite both Bob and Charlie.
 Note that the user Bob has already been fetched locally and has already been issued a passport.
 However, Charlie is a freshly created user for whom no passport has been created.

 ```
-$> infinit-user --fetch --as alice --name charlie
+$> infinit user --fetch --as alice --name charlie
 Fetched user "charlie".
-$> infinit-drive --invite --as alice --name workspace --user bob --user charlie --passport --push
+$> infinit drive --invite --as alice --name workspace --user bob --user charlie --passport --push
 Locally created passport "alice/cluster: charlie".
 Locally created invitation for "bob".
 Locally created invitation for "charlie".